shady-robot/knowledge-practice-insight/computer_science/knowledge/stanford/cs106b/lectures/1_welcome/README.md

 * **Computer science** as an academic discipline
 * **Computational thinking** as a problem-solving process

-### What is abstractions?
+### What is abstractions

-> Design that hides the details of how something works while still allowing the user to access complex functionality.
+> Design that hides the details of how something works while still allowing the
+> user to access complex functionality.

 Programming languages are abstractions through which we communicate with computers.

 ![CS106B Roadmap](../images/lecture_1_abstractions.png)